sandreas/zarch/README.md

 - Maurizio Oliveri - [arch_on_zfs]
 - Chris Titus - [ArchTitus]

 Further, I can recommend the excellent [ZFSBootMenu documentation].
-I also plan to extend this repository to support traditional BIOS systems via [rEFInd integration].
+I also plan to extend this repository in the future to support traditional BIOS systems, which should be supported, but for now you need UEFI.

 [Ventoy]: https://www.ventoy.net/en/index.html